octokit/plugin-rest-endpoint-methods.js/docs/codespaces/listSecretsForAuthenticatedUser.md

 # List secrets for the authenticated user

-Lists all secrets available for a user's Codespaces without revealing their encrypted values.
+Lists all development environment secrets available for a user's codespaces without revealing their encrypted values.

-You must authenticate using an access token with the `codespace` or `codespace:secrets` scope to use this endpoint.
-User must have Codespaces access to use this endpoint.
+The authenticated user must have Codespaces access to use this endpoint.

-GitHub Apps must have read access to the `codespaces_user_secrets` user permission to use this endpoint.
+OAuth app tokens and personal access tokens (classic) need the `codespace` or `codespace:secrets` scope to use this endpoint.

 ```js
 octokit.rest.codespaces.listSecretsForAuthenticatedUser();